wxwern/cs2103t-tp/docs/UserGuide.md

 This will change your `Stage` from `Resume` to `Interview`, indicating that you are onto the next stage of the application process.
-> To find more more fields of the `Application` to edit, see the [edit documentation](LINK TO EDIT APPLICATION DOCUMENTATION)
+> To find more fields of the `Application` to edit, see the [edit documentation](LINK TO EDIT APPLICATION DOCUMENTATION)

 ### Get `Reminder`
 During your internship application process, you might feel that there are many deadlines that you have to keep track of,